fluttercandies/flutter_photo_manager/MIGRATION_GUIDE.md

 - The plugin name on native side has been updated from `ImageScanner` to `PhotoManager`.
 - `AssetPathEntity` and `AssetEntity` are now immutable.
 - `title` are required when using saving methods.
+- `RequestType.common` is the default type for all type request.
 - Arguments with `getAssetListPaged` are now required with name.
 - `PhotoManager.notifyingOfChange` has no setter anymore.
 - `PhotoManager.refreshAssetProperties` and `PhotoManager.fetchPathProperties` have been moved to entities.